Doug Perkins

 Douglas John David Perkins (born April 1943) is a Welsh billionaire businessman.
-He is the co-founder of Specsavers, an international optical retail chain.
+He is the co-founder of Specsavers, an international optical and audiology retail chain.

 Early life

 Douglas John David Perkins was born in April 1943 in Llanelli, Carmarthenshire, Wales.
 His father was a policeman and his grandparents were farmers in the county.
-He was educated at the Llanelli Boys Grammar School, and he graduated from Cardiff University.
+He was educated at the Llanelli Boys Grammar School, and he graduated from Cardiff University, where he met his wife, Mary Perkins.

 Career

 Perkins began his career as an optometrist in Llanelli and Carmarthen.
 In the 1970s, he took over his father-in-law's optician store in Bristol and subsequently opened 22 stores.
+The couple sold the chain for £2 million in 1980 and moved to Guernsey, where Mary's father had retired.

-Perkins co-founded Specsavers with his wife Mary Perkins in 1984.
+Perkins co-founded Specsavers with his wife Mary in 1984.
 The company became an international chain of opticians, making them both billionaires.
-As of April 2016, they have an estimated wealth of £1.55 billion according to the Sunday Times Rich List.
-In spite of being a billionaire, Perkins calls himself "working-class."
+In The Sunday Times Rich List 2026, Mary and Doug Perkins and family were ranked 117th in the list of Britain's Wealthiest People, with their personal worth estimated at £1.409 billion.
+In February 2026, they were listed in the Sunday Times Tax list with an estimated £121.7 million.

+In 2023, Mary and Doug Perkins placed Specsavers into a family trust, stating that they did not want their children to sell the business to private equity.

+Perkins was appointed a Commander of the Order of the British Empire in the King's Birthday Honours List in 2025, in recognition of his services to business and trade.